praveendhac/k8s-deploy-py/README.md

-# k8s_deploy.py
+# k8s_deploy
-Kubernetes deployment using k8s Python API
+Kubernetes deployment using Python Kubernetes API

 ## Problem
 Use Kubernetes library for Python to deploy and check a basic application (of our choice) onto a Kubernetes cluster (we can use Minikube or a cloud service for testing/demoing).